 If you’re looking for a modular home manufacturer that specializes in sustainable design and meets the demands of customers looking for customization, look no further than Method Homes.
-The Washington-based home manufacturer routinely designs and builds homes in Washington, Oregon, California, Montana, Wyoming, Colorado, and Utah, along with British Columbia and Alberta, Canada, but shipping is available to any location in the United States and Canada for an increased trucking fee.
+The Washington-based home manufacturer routinely designs and builds homes in Washington, Oregon, California, Alaska, Idaho, Montana, Wyoming, Nevada, Colorado, and Utah.
+They are open to shipping to other locations within the United States and Canada for an increased trucking fee.

-Method Homes cites the cost for building one of their modular floor plans to be in the range of $170 to $300 per square foot, but be prepared to also pay soft costs for necessary functions like engineering and permits.
-Transportation and setup costs, including truck transport, crane, and crews, can cost another $30,000 to $100,000 depending on many factors, including how far the modules of your new home must travel to reach their final destination.
+Method Homes cites the cost for building one of their modular floor plans to be in the range of $170 to $350 per square foot, but be prepared to also pay soft costs for necessary functions like engineering and permits.
+Transportation and site setup costs, including truck transport, excavation, foundation, utilities, crane, and crews, can cost another $100,000 or more depending on many factors, including how far the modules of your new home must travel to reach their final destination.

 In total, Method is a high-end modular home manufacturer, but their modern prefab designs will prove to be both habitable and stylish.
 In addition, many of the floor plans are expandable with additional modules—a unique feature that makes Method Homes stand out in comparison to conventional modular home manufacturers.

-Why We Chose It: Deer Valley gives priority to using energy-efficient and high-quality building materials—which it says make a "heavy-built" home—and practices in its modular homes.
+Why We Chose It: Deer Valley gives priority to using energy-efficient, high-quality building materials—which it says make a "heavy-built" home—and practices in its modular homes.